-Apple's next smartwatch probably won't appear until the latter half of 2019, with the Apple Watch Series 4 only recently making its way onto wrists, but that doesn't mean we can't start talking about it.
+Apple's next smartwatch won't appear until the latter half of 2019, with the Apple Watch Series 4 only making its way onto wrists last September.
+But that doesn't mean we can't start talking about it.

 What will the next Apple Watch be called?